dejanu/cheeatos/elastic.md

 ### ElasticSearch

+An OpenSearch **index** is composed of **shards**.
+Each document in an index is stored in the shards of an index.
+An index can have two types of shards, primary and replica.

 * INDEX = logical namespace (broken into shards in order to distribute the data and scale) which maps to one ore more primary shards and can have zero or more replica shards.
-Indices are identified by lowercase names that refer to actions that are performed actions (such as searching and deleting) on the documents that are inside each index

 * ALIAS = a secondary name for a group of data streams or idices